ccremer/clusterbrake/README.md

 then this might be for you.

 ## What does it?
 It picks video files from a watch folder and transcodes them into a new format based on a template.
-Transcoding does not happen with this software, but instead relies on a 3rd party software like handbrake. ffmpeg would probably work too.
+Transcoding does not happen with this software, but instead relies on a 3rd party software like handbrake or ffmpeg

 # Features
 * Watch folder for automatic encoding.
 All files will have a unified output format
 * Multiple Machines (Nodes) can encode.
 They will distribute the jobs so that no node encodes the same file as another one.
-A shared storage is needed for that feature (e.g. NFS, Gluster, CIFS, etc).
+A shared storage is needed for that feature (e.g. NFS, GlusterFS, CIFS, etc).
 Buy some Raspberry Pi's and happily transcode your library ;)
-* Templates for handbrake settings
+* Templates for transcoder settings
 * A Docker image for easy install and setup.
 * File-based configuration (at least for now).
 No database needed.
 * Constraints for a single Node.
 Following constraints are available: